tohosaku/spectre/README.md

 ## Getting started

-There are 5 ways to get started with Spectre CSS framework in your projects.
-You can either manually install or use NPM, Yarn and Bower.
+There are 4 ways to get started with Spectre CSS framework in your projects.
+You can either manually install or use NPM and Yarn

 ### Install manually
 Download the compiled and minified [Spectre CSS files](https://github.com/picturepan2/spectre/tree/master/docs/dist).
 And include `spectre.css` located in `/docs/dist` in your website or Web app &lt;head&gt; part.